NicolePell/angular-shop/README.md

 Angular Shop
 ============

-A responsive website singe plage web app designed for a clothing retailer.
+A responsive website singe page web app designed for a clothing retailer.
 The retailer sells six different categories of clothes: men and women's footwear, men and women's casualwear, men and women's formalwear.